imazzine/cli/README.md

 This function will be called with the single parameter -- `program`, which is an instance of [`commander.js program`](https://github.com/tj/commander.js/blob/master/Readme.md#declaring-program-variable) interface.

-Internally this function should perform any operations with the [`program`](https://github.com/tj/commander.js/blob/master/Readme.md#declaring-program-variable) interface according to the official documentation to configure additional CLI commands.
+Internally your plugin could perform any operations with the [`program`](https://github.com/tj/commander.js/blob/master/Readme.md#declaring-program-variable) interface according to the official documentation to configure additional CLI commands.

 So, the simplest example could looks like this: